The Man Who Killed Don Quixote: Plot

 Toby Grummett, a director, is in rural Spain, struggling with the production of a commercial featuring Don Quixote and Sancho Panza.
-After an unsuccessful day of shooting, Toby's superior, the Boss, introduces him to a Romani street merchant who sells him an old DVD of The Man Who Killed Don Quixote.
-By coincidence, Toby wrote and directed the film ten years earlier as a student.
+After an unsuccessful day of shooting, Toby's superior, the Boss, introduces him to a Romani street merchant who sells him an old DVD of The Man Who Killed Don Quixote, a film he wrote and directed ten years earlier as a student.
 Toby watches the film while in bed with the Boss's wife, Jacqui.
 When the Boss returns to the hotel room, Toby barely escapes without being recognized.

 A flashback shows student Toby casting elderly cobbler Javier Sanchez as Don Quixote.
-Javier initially falters in his characterization, but upon rushing to defend Angelica when a member of Toby's crew plays a prank on the teenage waitress, succeeds in embodying that "I am Don Quixote".
+Javier initially falters in his characterization, but upon rushing to defend teenage waitress Angelica when a member of Toby's crew plays a prank on her, succeeds in embodying that "I am Don Quixote".

 Toby realizes that his current shoot is near the shooting location of The Man Who Killed Don Quixote.
 Taking a motorbike to Los Sueños, he learns that Angelica has moved away from her father Raul.
 Toby meets Javier, now working as a tourist attraction.
 He discovers that Javier has become convinced that he is the real Don Quixote, and that Toby is his squire, Sancho Panza.
 Quixote accidentally causes a fire that spreads through the town, as Toby escapes on the motorbike.

 On the set, police are investigating the "break in" of Jacqui's room.
 The police notice that Toby's bike was the one spotted in Los Sueños and take him in for questioning.
 En route, they encounter Don Quixote on his horse Rocinante, who demands that the officers release Toby.
 When they dismiss him, Quixote attacks, culminating in one of the officers being shot and the Romani man stealing the police car.
 Quixote supplies Toby with a donkey and clothes from the set, and they set off for adventures.

 Quixote notices a windmill and believes it is a giant attacking a woman.
 Receiving a head wound after being knocked by one of the windmill's blades, Quixote and Toby are led by the woman to a decrepit ruin occupied by impoverished people.
 The leader, Barbero, welcomes them warmly but locks them in an attic.
 That night, Toby comes to suspect that they are secretly terrorists, but soon finds that the ruin has transformed into a 17th-century village and its inhabitants are Moriscos hiding their Muslim faith from the Spanish Inquisition.
 Toby manages to evade the inquisitors, then awakens the next morning, the night's events having seemingly been a dream, and learns that the residents are not terrorists but fearful undocumented immigrants.
 Quixote, having experienced Toby's "dream", is regaling them with a tale of it.